23948sdkhjf

 – I believe the ability to serve existing and new customers in all areas of knowledge process outsourcing – business development, sourcing management, innovation management – makes us a valued and trusted partner in these highly competitive and volatile times, says Hans Wiech.

-Many of the companies that Camoleon works with have tried to enter the German market.
+companies that Camoleon works with have tried to enter the German market.
 Some of the first customers were Israeli companies desiring to enter the German and European markets.
 Hans Wiech claims it is often very difficult for smaller companies to find business partners in other countries and markets.
 Payment for Camoleon’s services is made in three ways.
 Research companies with no sales pay a current consultant fee while Camoleon only collects a sales fee for those companies with a product on the market.

 – We have also worked for shares of smaller companies.
 It depends on how I like their innovation.
 In those companies, we are not only passive shareholders but actively participate in their operations, says Hans Wiech.